sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(store['#book_retry']['disabled']).toBe(true)
 -->

 Here, again, every time we read `noData` in the code, we need to mentally _unnegate_ it to understand what’s really happening.
-And it’s not helping that the attribute’s name, `disabled` is also negative.
+And the negative `disabled` attribute makes things even worse.
 Let’s fix it:

 <!--
 let store = {}